sapwavino/medgical-landing-page/README.md

 - Handled theme switch for FAQs i.e adjusted font and background colors and underline on hover
 - Made adjustments to footer elements e.g compliance tags, sponsor logos
 - Join now button now has a prop (smallLight) to cover cases where the background is dark and the text needs to be white
+- Reduced/adjusted some margins and paddings to use more consistent spacing on mobile devices

 ### NOTES